 \subsection{Normalized Price Regression}

-With the extracted words vectors as the input features, we can further investigate the predictability of NFT price moves using a simple machine learning regression model.
-The prediction tasks will provide understanding in terms of both the predictability of NFT price given social media information, and the question of which features contribute to the prediction positively or negatively more than other features.
-Since each feature represents a word with a weight value for describing events in a timeframe, we tackle to discover the insights of the relation between the language in the social media communities and NFT prices by extracting the characteristics of these words.
+With the extracted words vectors as the input features, we can further investigate the predictability of NFT price moves using machine learning regression models.
+The prediction tasks will provide understanding in terms of both the predictability of NFT price given social media keywords vectors, and the question of which features contribute to the prediction positively or negatively more than other features for further analysis.
+Since each feature (dimension) of the feature vector is a weight value for a particular word, we intend to discover the insights of the NFT social media communities and NFT prices by extracting the characteristics of these words.